Inauguration of the UNESCO Chair on Digital Humanism

 Welcome Address and Statements

-- Gabriela Ramos, Assistant Director-General for the Social and Human Sciences of UNESCO (video message)
+- Gabriela Ramos, Assistant Director-General for the Social and Human Sciences of UNESCO (video message), video

-- Christoph Thun-Hohenstein, Ambassador and Head of Directorate General for International Cultural Affairs, Ministry of European and International Affairs
+- Christoph Thun-Hohenstein, Ambassador and Head of Directorate General for International Cultural Affairs, Ministry of European and International Affairs, video

-- Michael Wiesmüller, Head of Department for Key Enabling Technologies for Industrial Innovation, Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology
+- Michael Wiesmüller, Head of Department for Key Enabling Technologies for Industrial Innovation, Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology, video

-- Veronika Kaup-Hasler, Executive Vienna City Councillor for Cultural Affairs and Science
+- Veronika Kaup-Hasler, Executive Vienna City Councillor for Cultural Affairs and Science, video

 Inauguration: UNESCO Chair on Digital Humanism

-Peter Knees and Julia Neidhardt, Chairholder and Co-Chairholder
+Peter Knees and Julia Neidhardt, Chairholder and Co-Chairholder, video

 Panel Discussion: “Progress at the Cost of Humanity?
 How to reclaim Humanism in the Digital Age.”

-- Input statement by John Shawe-Taylor, Director IRCAI, UNESCO Chair in AI
+- Input statement by John Shawe-Taylor, Director IRCAI, UNESCO Chair in AI, video

 - John Shawe-Taylor, Director IRCAI, UNESCO Chair in AI

-The event & panel discussion will be moderated by the Dean of TU Wien Informatics Gerti Kappel.
+The event & panel discussion is moderated by the Dean of TU Wien Informatics Gerti Kappel.

 We cordially invite you to a reception with food and drinks following the event.